 There are many benefits with developing a environmental management system.
-However, when an organisation gets it wrong there are likely to waste both human and financial resources and disillusion their employees.
+However, when an organisation gets it wrong, they are likely to waste both human and financial resources and disillusion their employees.

 Common mistakes include managers which aren't committed to lead-by-example or spend time ensuring it gets up and running, objectives and targets aimed at improving environmental performance are lacking in substance, they haven't identified the human resources to run the system or communicated responsibilities to management and staff.

-So how do you how do you prevent some of these pitfalls?
+So how do you prevent some of these pitfalls?

 There are many steps involved with the development and implementation of an effective EMS.
 Organisations may benefit by developing their own ISO 14001 checklist detailing the steps involved with ISO 14001 development and implementation.
 (The article How to up the EMS ante provides further reading about common mistakes made by organisations, as well as, describing the actions required to avoid and overcome these mistakes.)

 The first item on your ISO 14001 checklist should be to ensure senior management are committed to and involved with its development, implementation and management.

 Human, financial and physical resources need to be identified.
 Ongoing resources need to be allocated.
 Responsibilities need to be assigned and agreed to at this stage.